dansgithubuser/dlal/README.md

 dlal is cross-platform.
 The benefit of being cross-platform is that as underlying systems change, dlal remains capable of taking whatever best suits it.
-So far this is loosely enforced.
-I've had luck on Windows 10 and OSX 10.9, and trouble on Trusty Tahr.

 dlal is conservative in its dependencies.
 C++11, Python (2 or 3), and cmake are used to build.